Qrious-Coder/react-drum/README.md

 # react-drum
-Compose your dumming song with this React dumming kit
+Compose a dumming song with this React dumming kit